 And, of course, to make sure kids have fun in the process!

 ACEing Autism was founded in the summer of 2008 by Richard Spurling & Dr. Shafali Jeste in Boston, MA. as a family run organization with the invaluable efforts of its volunteers & supporters.
 We launched our first program at The Longfellow Club, Wayland (MA) with 15 children.
 In the spring of 2009 we added a second location, The Weymouth Club in Weymouth (MA).
+Richard quickly realized that he could greatly enhance the lives of children and families with autism through tennis, and he made a commitment to dedicate his career to the development and expansion of ACEing Autism.

 There are plenty of ways that you can be involved with us.
 If you wish to volunteer at one of our programs near you or if you are interested in starting your own program, please contact us through our contact.
 If you are interested in becoming one of our brand partners we would love to hear from you too!
 Finally, you can all make a difference and help us fund more programs, to ultimately help more children with autism spectrum disorder by making a donation at the bottom of the page.
 Thank you!